danpalmer/SUSSED-Mockup/README.md

  - This is static only, and should remain so.
  - Any new pages you integrate, make sure they are accessible from the index page, link in the way they would be linked properly, or in the footer if you have to.
- - Stick to the current design, use Twitter Bootstrap where you can because its awesome and makes a consistent UI.
+ - Stick to the current design, use Twitter Bootstrap where you can because it's awesome and makes a consistent UI.